rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-18-installing-rancher-desktop-2.md

 <!-- truncate -->

-2.0 installs beside Rancher Desktop 1.x without touching it, with a separate package, separate data, and nothing shared.
+2.0 installs beside Rancher Desktop 1.x without touching it, with a separate package and separate data.
 Install or remove them in any order.
-(The
-[welcome post](/blog/welcome-to-rancher-desktop-2) covers what 2.0 is and how it differs; this one is about getting it running.)
+On Linux, the RPM and DEB packages are the one exception in this alpha and will not install alongside Rancher Desktop 1.x.
+(The [welcome post](/blog/welcome-to-rancher-desktop-2) covers what 2.0 is and how it differs; this one is about getting it running.)